NASK-NLP/Polish-Medical-Exams/README.md

 - `our_method` — direct instruction to return only the correct answer.
 Unlike `prev_method`, it does not embed a sample answer in the prompt.
-Instead it relies on constrained generation whenever the backend supports it: (the token IDs of the valid answer letters, e.g. A–E) plus a `.` stop token, so the model can only emit one of the allowed choices.
+Instead it relies on constrained generation whenever the backend supports it: the token IDs of the valid answer letters, e.g. A–E and a `.` stop token, so the model can only emit one of the allowed choices.
 This constrained path is used for most models; a few models that don't tolerate it cleanly (Bielik, and `MediPhi-Instruct` on the `multiple_choice` split) fall back to a short